 Cut all the vegetables and sausages almost the same size.
 Place all the ingredients in a large bowl.
 Add the whole peeled tomatoes cut in halves, fresh garlic, thyme, parsley, and basil.
 Season with Noubess Garlic and Herb Seasoning (or with salt and pepper if preferred – but minimal salt) Add to a deep baking dish.

 Prepare the chicken.
-If you are using a whole chicken, cut it into pieces, clean and rinse, and pat dry with paper towels.
+If you use a whole chicken, cut it into pieces, clean and rinse, and pat dry with paper towels.
 Place in a bowl, toss with the olive oil.
-Combine salt, sweet paprika, smoked paprika, cayenne pepper and rub all over the chicken pieces: place, skin side up, on top of the vegetable mixture in pan.
+Combine salt, sweet paprika, smoked paprika, cayenne pepper, and rub all over the chicken pieces: place, skin side up, on top of the vegetable mixture in pan.

 Roast in the oven at 450°F, basting halfway through until juices run clear when chicken is pierced, about 45 minutes.